BIO-1201: Biology in the World Today (With Lab) (4 hours)

 Principles of microbiology including an in-depth study of the structure, classification and cultivation of microorganisms including viruses, bacteria and fungi with a heavy emphasis on medical, centenary and biotechnology applications.
 Prerequisite: C or higher in BIO-2012 and CHE-2211 or CHE-2200 or Department Approval.
 Fee: Required.

-BIO-3230: Cell Biology (With Lab) (4 hours)
+BIO-3240: Molecular and Cell Biology (With Lab) (4 hours)

 Study of physiological, structural and functional properties of both prokaryotic and eukaryotic cells including their interaction with their environment, life cycles and death.
-Fee: Required.
-Prerequisite: C or higher in BIO-2012 and; CHE-2200 or CHE-2211.
+Structure and function of macromolecules, cell regulatory networks and signal transduction.
+Application of molecular and cell biology techniques to study the structure and function of biological organisms.
+Prerequisite: C or higher in BIO-2012 and CHE-2200 or CHE-2211.
+Required: Lab fee.

 BIO-3310: General Ecology (With Lab) (4 hours)